andthum/mdtools/docs/source/doc_pages/general_docs/usage.rst

-    Usually, it makes only sense to unwrap a trajectory starting from the very first frame, because the unwrapped trajectory is (re-)constructed by suming up the displacements from frame to frame and adding these displacements to the initial configuration.
+    Usually, it makes only sense to unwrap a trajectory starting from the very first frame, because the unwrapped trajectory is (re-)constructed by summing up the displacements from frame to frame and adding these displacements to the initial configuration.
 See e.g. Bülow et al., J. Chem.
 Phys., 2020, 153, 021101.